 Lastly, we support those in college counseling roles who ascribe to a similar philosophy and are working to help students frame their search beyond the ratings and rankings.
 The “Counselors That Change Lives” award recognizes those whose dedication to the college counseling profession reflects the mission of CTCL.

 Governed by a voluntary board comprised of college counseling professionals, Colleges That Change Lives is recognized by the IRS as a non-profit, charitable 501(c)(3) organization, and donations to CTCL are tax-deductible.
-For information about how to contribute and support our mission, contact Executive Director, Marty O'Connell.
+For information about how to contribute and support our mission, contact Executive Director, Maria Furtado.